Macron says Europe is facing the 'brain death of NATO'

 NATO is a collective defense alliance that emerged during the Cold War, and under its founding charter an attack on one member elicits a response from the alliance.

-Macron told the Economist that Nato "only works if the guarantor of last resort functions as such.
+Macron told the Economist that the alliance "only works if the guarantor of last resort functions as such.
 I'd argue that we should reassess the reality of what NATO is in the light of the commitment of the United States."

 He added that the US "shows signs of turning its back on us."